You don’t need to be an athlete nor a mountain climber.

 If you are healthy, have trained and mentally prepared Everest Base Camp is possible.
 Continue reading →

-From the perspective of an over 50 years old woman was never particularly fit, never wanted to go to Everest Base Camp and would now happily go there annually.
+From the perspective of an over 50 years old woman who was never particularly fit, never wanted to go to Everest Base Camp and would now happily go there annually.

 1.Trekking to Everest Base Camp is amazing.
 Amazing.
 And yes amazing.
 I make no apologies for the overuse of the word.